oluwatobimeduoye1/Creating-an-AWS-Three-Tier-Web-Application/README.md

 Accessible only by the application tier through secure connections.

 ## This activity guide cover steps for:
- 1. Setting Up Resources
+- Setting Up Resource
-✅ Download project code from GitHub
+ 1. Download project code from GitHub

-✅ Create an S3 bucket for asset storage
+ 2. Create an S3 bucket for asset storage

-✅ Create an IAM role for EC2 instances with necessary permissions
+ 3. Create an IAM role for EC2 instances with necessary permissions

-🌐 2.
-Configuring the VPC
+    - Configuring the VPC
-✅ Create a custom VPC and public/private subnets
+1. Create a custom VPC and public/private subnets

-✅ Enable internet connectivity via Internet Gateway
+2. Enable internet connectivity via Internet Gateway

-✅ Configure route tables for public and private traffic
+3. Configure route tables for public and private traffic

-✅ Set up Security Groups for web, app, and DB tiers
+4. Set up Security Groups for web, app, and DB tiers

-🗄️ 3.
-Database Deployment
+- Database Deployment
-✅ Create DB subnet groups within private subnets
+  1. Create DB subnet groups within private subnets

-✅ Deploy Amazon Aurora MySQL cluster
+  2. Deploy Amazon Aurora MySQL cluster

-✅ Ensure DB is only accessible from the application tier
+  3. Ensure DB is only accessible from the application tier

-⚙️ 4.
-Application Tier Deployment
+- Application Tier Deployment
-✅ Launch EC2 instance in private subnet
+  1. Launch EC2 instance in private subnet

-✅ Connect to the instance securely
+2. Connect to the instance securely

-✅ Configure the database connection in environment variables
+3. Configure the database connection in environment variables

-✅ Deploy and start the Node.js application
+4. Deploy and start the Node.js application

-✅ Verify communication between app and database
+5. Verify communication between app and database

-📶 5.
-Internal Load Balancer & Auto Scaling (App Tier) ✅ Create a custom AMI from the configured app instance
+- Internal Load Balancer & Auto Scaling (App Tier)
+  1. Create a custom AMI from the configured app instance

-✅ Set up a target group for the app tier
+2. Set up a target group for the app tier

-✅ Deploy an internal Application Load Balancer (ALB)
+3. Deploy an internal Application Load Balancer (ALB)

-✅ Create a launch template and Auto Scaling Group for dynamic scaling
+4. Create a launch template and Auto Scaling Group for dynamic scaling

-🌍 6.
-Web Tier Deployment
+- Web Tier Deployment
 Update web tier configuration files
 Launch EC2 instance in public subnet connect and configure Apache to forward requests to the internal load balancer

-☁️ 7.
-External Load Balancer & Auto Scaling (Web Tier) Create a custom AMI from the configured web instance Set up a target group for the web tier
+- External Load Balancer & Auto Scaling (Web Tier) Create a custom AMI from the configured web instance Set up a target group for the web tier
 Deploy an internet-facing Application Load Balancer